I am currently

 All food has to be included for a 25 hours-a-week program.
 That doesn't mean I expect my meals to be cooked for me.
 I'm more than happy to help out, taking turns with fellow volunteers, do my own cooking with ingredients supplied or even work with a stipend.
 On a side note, I find doing the dishes with the "family" are great little bonding moments.

 Respect the working hours you put up on your own profile.
 If you're systematically stretching those 5 hours or so a day, you need to plan better, renegotiate the arrangement you have with your volunteers, or reconsider if working with volunteers is the best option for your situation all together.
 I realize that at times a little extra effort might be needed to get everything done, or to get to that deadline.
-I take my workaway responsibilities just as serious as I would do any other job.
-I have worked many more hours than agreed upon in the past when I felt appreciated or my hosts' passion for their work/project was just plain infectious.
+I take my workaway responsibilities just as serious as I would do any regular job.
+I have worked more hours than agreed upon in the past when I felt appreciated or my hosts' passion for their work/project was just plain infectious.
 Just don't assume, or take advantage.

 Special dietary requirements